navidpaya/ansible-scout/README.md

 Installs the agent for [Scout](http://scoutapp.com), a hosted server monitoring service, using [Ansible](https://github.com/ansible/ansible).

-This playbook deploys the Scout agent on your servers:
+This playbook deploys the Scout agent on your hosts:

 * Installs the [Scout Ruby gem](https://rubygems.org/gems/scout)
 * Configures a Cron job to run the monitoring agent